zero-radiance/zero-radiance.github.io/_source_/content/post/z-buffer.md

 {{< figure src="/img/depth_floating_9.5.png" >}}

 Turns out, if we do that, precision is barely affected for distances up to around 1000 meters.
-As we get farther away from the camera, precision no longer remains constant, and starts to drop in a linear fashion (to be more specific: precision decreases approximately linearly up to the distance of 1000 meters for both \\(f=10000\\) and \\(f \to \infty\\); behavior varies past that point).
+As we get farther away from the camera, precision no longer remains constant, and starts to drop in a linear fashion (to be more specific: precision decreases approximately linearly up to the distance of 1000 meters for both \\(f=10000\\) and \\(f \to \infty\\); the behavior varies past that point).
 We can see that if we create a plot with both axes using a logarithmic scale.

 {{< figure src="/img/depth_floating_10.png" >}}